smathewsm/other_knowledge/knowledge.md

 - A connection existing for longer than 60 minutes.
 After 60 minutes a session will timeout regardless of activity.
 This setting is not configurable.
 - The VSI migrating to another host during compute node maintenance.

+The maximum XYZ Cloud console session duration is 60 minutes.
+The XYZ Cloud console idle session duration is 10 minutes.

 It should be noted that VSI reboot/reset, or any other VSI operation that doesn't result in a re-schedule of the VSI will maintain the console.